Zoo: Royal menageries

 The predecessor of the zoological garden is the menagerie, which has a long history from the ancient world to modern times.
 The oldest known zoological collection was revealed during excavations at Hierakonpolis, Egypt in 2009, of a c.
 3500 BCE menagerie.
 The exotic animals included hippos, hartebeest, elephants, baboons and wildcats.
 King Ashur-bel-kala of the Middle Assyrian Empire created zoological and botanical gardens in the 11th century BC.
 In the 2nd century BC, the Chinese Empress Tanki had a "house of deer" built, and King Wen of Zhou kept a 1500 acre zoo called Ling-Yu, or the Garden of Intelligence.
 Other well-known collectors of animals included King Solomon of the Kingdom of Israel and Judah, Queen Semiramis and King Ashurbanipal of Assyria, and King Nebuchadnezzar of Babylonia.
 By the 4th century BC, zoos existed in most of the Greek city states; Alexander the Great is known to have sent animals that he found on his military expeditions back to Greece.
 The Roman emperors kept private collections of animals for study or for use in the arena, the latter faring notoriously poorly.
 The 19th-century historian W. E. H. Lecky wrote of the Roman games, first held in 366 BCE:

 At one time, a bear and a bull, chained together, rolled in fierce combat across the sand ...
 Four hundred bears were killed in a single day under Caligula ...
 Under Nero, four hundred tigers fought with bulls and elephants.
 In a single day, at the dedication of the Colosseum by Titus, five thousand animals perished.
 Under Trajan ... lions, tigers, elephants, rhinoceroses, hippopotami, giraffes, bulls, stags, even crocodiles and serpents were employed to give novelty to the spectacle.

 Charlemagne had an elephant named Abul-Abbas that was given to him by the Abbasid caliph.

 King Henry I of England kept a collection of animals at his palace in Woodstock which reportedly included lions, leopards, and camels.
 The most prominent collection in medieval England was in the Tower of London, created as early as 1204 by King John I. Henry III received a wedding gift in 1235 of three leopards from Frederick II, Holy Roman Emperor, and in 1264, the animals were moved to the Bulwark, renamed the Lion Tower, near the main western entrance of the Tower.
 It was opened to the public during the reign of Elizabeth I in the 16th century.
 During the 18th century, the price of admission was three half-pence, or the supply of a cat or dog for feeding to the lions.
 The animals were moved to the London Zoo when it opened.

 Aztec emperor Moctezuma II had in his capital city of Tenochtitlan a "house of animals" with a large collection of birds, mammals and reptiles in a garden tended by more than 600 employees.
 The garden was described by several Spanish conquerors, including Hernán Cortés in 1520.
-After the Aztec revolt against the Spanish rule, and during the subsequent battle for the city, Cortés reluctantly ordered the zoo to be destroyed.
+After the Aztec revolt against the Spanish rule, and during the subsequent battle for the city, Cortés ordered the zoo to be destroyed.